 • Unit D renews at market in Year 5.

-The same $875,000 price was modeled under three lease outcome assumptions:
+We modeled the $875,000 price under three lease outcome assumptions:

 Sensitivity analysis